lix229/UnityRuntimeImport/README.md

 The custom animation format is modified from tradition CSV format.

-irst frame of an animation (sets the object slots and hierarchy) for a total of 14 commas:
+First frame of an animation (sets the object slots and hierarchy) for a total of 14 commas:

 ID (unique number of the object, starts at 1).
-SlotName.
+SlotName. <br />
 AnimationName (name of the animation).
 ChildOf (ID that we are children of, 0 if none).
 FrameTime in ms (useful for a "smoothing time" if not 0).